-In her video work Messenger(s), the artist Sejin Kim observes and comments on the inherent imperialistic ambition of human nature: the desire of man to expand territories repeatedly seen throughout history is now going beyond the Earth.
-The protagonist of the artwork is ‘Laika the Space Dog’, who took part in the mission Sputnik 2, and became a part of history as the first living creature to orbit the Earth.
-The space dog gave her life for her country, involuntarily fulfilling a canine suicide mission, with Russia announcing the cause of death 50 years later: excessive heat and stress coming from the heat adjustment error of the spaceship.
-The Messenger(s), reborn with a 3D digital motiongraphic’ is a tribute to the living beings that sacrificed their lives in the quest for a better life for humanity.
+In her video work Prologue and Messenger(s), the artist Sejin Kim observes and comments on the inherent imperialistic ambition of human nature: the desire of man to expand territories repeatedly seen throughout history is now going beyond the Earth.
+Both artworks deal with 'Sputnik Crisis' and its effect on science, technology, education and humanistic values.
+Prologue introduces us to the launch of the first artificial satellite Sputnik 1, that reached the Earth's orbit and burst into flames after 21 days, while the Messenger(s) narrates the story of the mission Sputnik 2, the first satellite with a living creature to orbit the Earth.
+The protagonist of the artwork, ‘Laika the Space Dog’, gave her life for her country, involuntarily fulfilling a canine suicide mission, with Russia announcing the cause of death 50 years later: excessive heat and stress coming from the heat adjustment error of the spaceship.
+The Messenger(s) reborn with a 3D digital motiongraphic’ is a tribute to the living beings that sacrificed their lives in the quest for a better life for humanity.
 The sad story of Laika, and the melancholy of the artwork leaves us wondering: Mankind conquered the planet Earth and is now moving towards conquering outer-space.
-Will this achievement provide the desired utopia or is it the quest that we seek after all?

 However, the innermost thoughts and feelings of human beings have their roots in the subconscious, and their ultimate expression in dreaming.
-Humanity has always sought the meaning behind the set of information contained in our dreams in the same way that Bongsu Park’s artwork seeks to better understand human nature through the observation of dreams.
+Humanity has always sought the meaning behind the set of information contained in our dreams in the same way that Bongsu Park’s artworks seek to better understand human nature through the observation of dreams.
 Her ongoing ‘Dream project’ is profoundly inspired by the Korean tradition of buying and selling dreams as a way of sharing personal contemplation.
 By storing dreams in a Metaverse collective space, the Dream Library, and allowing the viewers to share, exchange and explore already existing dreams, the artist subverts the very same nature of dreaming.
 The personal and intimate act turns into a social and collective one.
 How can one enter the library?
-By purchasing the ‘Dream Library Pass’: the NFT artwork available at the exhibition, serves as the entry ticket to this digital dream world.
+By purchasing the Dream Library Pass: the NFT artwork that serves as the entry ticket to this digital dream world.

 The journey of ‘Observing the Human’ is a journey that promotes questioning: the artworks invite the viewer to shape a new outlook on humanity and discover a new version of themselves.